• Skip to primary navigation

 • Tempering spices: We are not adding any strong masalas to the dal.
 Instead Mustard seeds, cumin seeds, asafoetida and dry red chillies are added during tempering.
 These spices give a nice flavor to the dal.

 • Oil: I used sunflower oil here.
+Use any oil of your choice.
 If you are not vegan, you can substitute oil with ghee for a more flavorful dal.

 • Coriander Leaves / Cilantro: Garnish the dal with chopped coriander leaves or cilantro.
 You can skip the garnishing if you dont have it.